Methodologies

 Hiscores context

-The hiscores charts on this page use the same RS3 hiscores activity data as the Hiscores Tracker.
-They show weekly and monthly activity year over year, over comparable periods, instead of as one continuous line.
-Those rows count accounts that appear on the weekly or monthly XP-gain rankings after gaining at least 1,000 XP in the relevant period; they are not concurrent player counts.
+The hiscores charts use the same RS3 hiscores activity data as the Hiscores Tracker.-Weekly and monthly charts compare comparable periods year over year instead of one continuous line.-Rows count accounts that appear on the weekly or monthly XP-gain rankings after gaining at least 1,000 XP in the relevant period.They are not concurrent player counts; they count total accounts active during the selected weekly or monthly period.

 The hiscores tracker pulls the last ranked account count from the public RS3 weekly and monthly hiscores pages over time.
 This page shows how many total active accounts appeared on the hiscores during the most recent weekly or monthly period.